Sknala/yummyfier/README.md

 - Web application created with React App
 - Mockup created with [Figma](https://www.figma.com/)
 - As database using [Firebase Realtime Database](https://firebase.google.com/)
-- We are using [TheMealDB API](https://www.themealdb.com/api.php) to fetch recipes and ingredients
+- We are using [Edamam API](https://www.edamam.com/) to fetch recipes and ingredients

 <sub>**Further development aims to expand the app to be mobile responsive**</sub>